 Encountering the Risen Christ in the Now

-An act as simple as turning our thoughts toward Him, of quietly breathing out His praises, or gently declaring to Him our love and gratefulness, thanking Him for His mercy and grace, His compassionate, careful, and tender care for us, will find God filling us with His presence, lavishing His love upon us; filling us anew with His Holy Spirit.
+Sometimes the movement toward Him is disarmingly simple: turning our thoughts toward Him; quietly breathing out His praise; gently declaring our love and gratitude; thanking Him for His mercy and grace, for His compassionate, careful, and tender care.
+Such small acts of orientation are met with divine abundance.
+We find God filling us with His presence, lavishing His love upon us, renewing us once more in His Holy Spirit.

-This is, I think, what St. Peter hinted at as he wrote “and though you have not seen Him, you love Him, and though you do not see Him now, but believe in Him, you greatly rejoice with joy inexpressible and full of glory” (1 Peter 1:8 NASB).
+“Though you have not seen Him, you love Him, and though you do not see Him now, but believe in Him, you greatly rejoice with joy inexpressible and full of glory” (1 Peter 1:8, NASB).

-Take a moment now, won’t you, to do that; to simply turn your thoughts toward Him, to breath out adoring praise and grateful thanks to the One who loves you so utterly and unconditionally … and experience the glorious reality of His real presence.
+So take a moment now, won’t you, to simply turn your thoughts toward Him?
+Breathe out adoring praise and grateful thanks to the One who loves you so utterly and unconditionally.
+As you do, experience the glorious reality of His real presence.

 Leave a Reply